 Interest rates by financing type

 Lenders tend to price different types of financing differently.
 Here’s how personal loan rates compare to credit cards and car loans from banks in the beginning of 2020.

 Source: Federal Reserve Consumer Credit Statistics, June 2020

 Car loans are often less expensive because the lender uses the vehicle as collateral, which offsets some of the risk.
-If you want to lower your personal rate, consider backing a loan with collateral, like a savings account.
+If you want to lower your personal rate, consider backing a loan with collateral.

 An interest rate under 12% could be considered a good interest rate — those are the types of rates that people with good credit qualify for.
-But what counts as a “good rate” really depends on a the range of rates available to you, based on the type of loan you’re looking for.
+But what counts as a good rate really depends on the range of rates available to you, based on the type of loan you’re looking for.